 Song is being co-supervised by Elisa Pellegrini.

-Song has already established a culture of Oryza longistaminata.
+Song has established a culture of Oryza longistaminata.
 The cross-section shows that this species does not form an apoplastic barrier when grown in aerated nutrient solution - the tracer (purple colouration) penetrates the root surface and spreads into the cortex (A and B).
 In contrast when grown in stagnant, deoxygenated solution, a strong apoplastic barrier is formed; the tracer stops at the 1st or 2nd cell layer and does not penetrate further into the cortex (C and C)